CCQC/PES-Learn/README.md

 PES-Learn is a Python library designed to fit system-specific Born-Oppenheimer potential energy surfaces using modern machine learning models.
 PES-Learn assists in generating datasets, and features Gaussian process and neural network model optimization routines.
 The goal is to provide high-performance models for a given dataset without requiring user expertise in machine learning.

 This project is young and under active development.
-It is recommended to take a look at the [Tutorial](1_Tutorials) and [FAQ](2_FAQ) pages before using PES-Learn for research purposes.
+It is recommended to take a look at the [Tutorials](1_Tutorials), the [FAQ page](2_FAQ) page, and the list of [keyword options](3_Keywords) before using PES-Learn for research purposes.
 More documentation will be added periodically.
 Questions and comments are encouraged; please consider submitting an issue.

 ## Features